huzaheer/Trash2Treasure/README.md

 ## **Future Considerations**

+Most of us had little to no experience in software development, especially front-end development at the time of making this website.
+As a result, we feel proud of building a simple but functional app.
 Future considerations include integrating Duke NetID Login, increasing verification and punitive measures, and expanding to East Campus/Swift.